Skip to content

 Threats:

-They are threatened by the construction of dams, which obstruct migration routes and change the natural flood and temperature cycles in the river.
-Other threats include large-scale removal of river water, and alien fish, which feed on the eggs and young of the yellowfish.
+They are threatened by dam construction, which blocks migration routes and alters the river’s natural flood and temperature cycles.
+Other threats include large-scale removal of river water, and alien fish that feed on yellowfish eggs and young.

 Largest recorded is 98,7cm in length and weighing 10,66kg